In the portrait: Conny Sommer

 Anders: I don't understand why there are people who do NOT see these magical instruments as serious instruments.
 However, they have melodic limitations and are strictly diatonic, which is particularly problematic in music that modulates heavily.

-What is your favorite HOKEMA instrument?
+What is your favorite instrument from HOKEMA?

-Biographical information
+Biographical information on the career

 Conny Sommer is a professional percussionist.
-He has played live and in the studio for star tenor Rolando Villazón, the NDR Big Band, the NDR Radio Orchestra, the MDR Symphony Orchestra, Dieter Thomas Kuhn, the Fehlfarben and many more.
+He has played live and in the studio for star tenor Rolando Villazón, the NDR Big Band, the NDR Radio Orchestra, the MDR Symphony Orchestra, Dieter Thomas Kuhn, Fehlfarben and many more.
 He was a member of the musical ensemble of "The Lion King" in Hamburg for 8 years, wrote numerous textbooks for various percussion and percussion instruments and taught at music colleges in Hamburg, Nuremberg and Leipzig.
 Since the mid-1990s he has been giving workshops for cajon, percussion, kalimba and handpan.

 Interview: Sascha (Team Hokema)